kinow/kinoshita.eti.br/_posts/2017-04-17-troubleshooting-a-jenkins-plugin-compatibility-issue.md

 ---
-title: 'Troubleshooting a Jenkins Plug-in compatibility issue'
-author: kinow
+date: 2017-04-17 21:01:03 +1300
+layout: post
 tags:
 - jenkins
 - java
 - programming
 - opensource
-category: 'blog'
-time: '21:01:03'
+title: Troubleshooting a Jenkins Plug-in compatibility issue
 ---

 This post is probably different from others.
 I will give a TL;DR, but will then